Characters from Magic Kaito

 - Latex Perfection: Any costume made by a Kuroba is bound to be perfect.

-- Light Is Good/Light Is Not Good: Kaito means no harm as Kaitou Kid; he only wants to find the men who killed his father and steals the most expensive or sought after jewelry, art, etc. in order to do so.
-However, his constant thefts of them make a lot of police offficers consider him the latter.
+- Light is Good: Kaito means no harm as Kaitou Kid; he only wants to find the men who killed his father and steals the most expensive or sought after jewelry, art, etc. in order to do so.
+However, his constant thefts of them make a lot of police officers consider him the Light is Not Good.